onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 4. Compare:

    * the density of `m_P_k_realistic` states in each ensemble,
-   * the distribution of `Tension_IC` over those realistic subsets.
+   * the distribution of `Tension_IC` over those realistic subsets,
+   * the locations of these values on the tension bands defined in the TU Tension Scale Charter for E1 encodings.

 *Metrics:*

-* Fraction of each ensemble that lies within a low tension band for realistic states.
+* Fraction of each ensemble that lies within a specified tension band for realistic states.
 * Median and percentile values of `Tension_IC` for realistic states under each proposal.
-* Sensitivity of these figures to reasonable variations in mismatch definitions.
+* Sensitivity of these figures to reasonable variations in mismatch definitions that stay inside the admissible encoding class.

 *Falsification conditions:*

-* If a proposal requires extremely narrow parameter ranges or implausible measure choices in order to place realistic states in a low tension band, while other proposals achieve this without comparable tuning, then the combination of that proposal with the current Q044 encoding is considered disfavored.
+* If a proposal requires extremely narrow parameter ranges or implausible measure choices in order to place realistic states in a tension band that is claimed to be low or moderate, while other proposals achieve this without comparable tuning under the same encoding, then the combination of that proposal with the current Q044 encoding is considered disfavored.

-* If a proposal produces ensembles where realistic states systematically have higher `Tension_IC` than obviously non realistic states, and this persists under variation of reasonable encoding choices, then that proposal is considered misaligned with the Q044 tension structure.
+* If a proposal produces ensembles where realistic states systematically have higher `Tension_IC` than obviously non realistic states, and this persists under variation of reasonable encoding choices inside the class, then that proposal is considered misaligned with the Q044 tension structure.

 *Semantics implementation note:*
 All ensembles are represented using the same continuous style as the main Q044 encoding, so that comparisons of `Tension_IC` across proposals remain meaningful.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-Even a proposal that works well with one encoding may fail under another, and success in this sense does not by itself derive the initial state from deeper theory.
+Falsifying or favoring a proposal in this experiment does not settle the canonical statement.
+Even a proposal that looks good under one encoding class may fail under another, and success in this sense does not derive the initial state from deeper theory.

 ---

 ## 7. AI and WFGY engineering spec

 This block describes how Q044 can be used as an engineering module for AI systems in the WFGY framework.
+All constructions remain at the effective layer.

 ### 7.1 Training signals